A silver wind instrument made from a tube with holes along it.

 A dynamic marking that instructs musicians to play loudly and strong

-A very short grace note.
+A very short grace note, immediately moving to the next.

 What is an acciaccatura?